-- 191. Interconnection Point Capacity at an IP ASEP will be made available in a variety of yearly, quarterly, monthly and daily auctions which are detailed in UNC EID Section B. National Grid will release capacity consistent with the processes and obligations defined in UNC. - 192.
+- 180. Interconnection Point Capacity at an IP ASEP will be made available in a variety of yearly, quarterly, monthly and daily auctions.
+The long term auctions use an 'ascending clock' mechanism, and the short term auctions use a 'uniform price' mechanism to allocate capacity.
+Further information on the auctions is detailed in UNC EID Section B. National Grid will release capacity consistent with the processes and obligations defined in UNC. - 181.
 These IP auctions make available daily capacity (i.e. a daily right to deliver gas into the NTS at an IP ASEP on a particular Gas Flow Day) in yearly, quarterly, monthly and single daily strips.
-In respect of daily auctions only, capacity may be available as either Firm Interconnection Point Capacity and/or as Interruptible Interconnection Point Capacity. - 193.
+In respect of daily auctions only, capacity may be available as either Firm Interconnection Point Capacity and/or as Interruptible Interconnection Point Capacity. - 182.
 Each IP auction has a reserve price.
 The Reserve Price calculation is intended to: - ensure that the total income that National Grid expects to receive through the auctions is reasonably consistent with the income it is allowed to receive in accordance with the Licence.
 Any variation from the allowed revenue is corrected through commodity charges (based on actual flows). - ensure that prices are cost reflective.
 IP ASEPs that are further away from demand centres tend to have higher reserve prices.
-Similarly, as gas input at larger IP ASEPs penetrates further into the system the reserve prices for these IP ASEPs will generally be higher. - Subject to paragraph 194, ensure that at IP ASEPs where there is limited competition for capacity that a cost reflective price is paid for that capacity. - 194.
-At least one IP auction will result in a clearing allocation38 in which National Grid will use reasonable endeavours to make available all the available Technical Interconnection Point Capacity at each IP ASEP, subject to paragraph 209.
-This auction will have a zero reserve price39.
-The Within-Day Auction of Daily Firm Interconnection Point Capacity is the clearing auction. - 195.
-Firm Interconnection Point Capacity may be made available as either: - (a) Bundled Interconnection Point Capacity, consisting of NTS Entry Capacity allocated in combination with an adjacent Transmission System Operator's (TSO's) Interconnection Point exit capacity for an equal quantity and duration; or - (b) Unbundled Interconnection Point Capacity, consisting of NTS Entry Capacity only. - 196.
-In any auction of Firm Interconnection Point Capacity, the quantity of capacity that shall be designated as Bundled shall be the lesser of: - (c) the total quantity of Firm Interconnection Point Capacity which is available for allocation in that auction (subject to paragraphs 203 to 208 and Chapter 13 paragraph 251); and - (d) the total quantity of Interconnection Point exit capacity at an adjacent TSO available for allocation in that auction or, where there are two adjacent transporters in the
+Similarly, as gas input at larger IP ASEPs penetrates further into the system the reserve prices for these IP ASEPs will generally be higher. - Subject to paragraph 183, ensure that at IP ASEPs where there is limited competition for capacity that a cost reflective price is paid for that capacity. - 183.
+The ascending clock auctions also make use of large and small price steps.
+The reserve price, large price step and small price step, are all produced in accordance with the Gas Transmission Transportation Charging Methodology. - At least one IP auction will result in a clearing allocation in which National Grid will use reasonable endeavours to make available all the available Technical Interconnection Point Capacity at each IP ASEP, subject to paragraph 200.
+This auction will have a zero

-38 In respect of an IP ASEP and period, an allocation of Entry Capacity which either:
+&lt;sup>40 In respect of an IP ASEP and period, an allocation of Entry Capacity which either:

-(a) results in all the Entry Capacity offered for sale being sold; or interconnected system, the sum of the exit capacities available for allocation in that auction for both adjacent transporter Interconnection Points.
+(a) results in all the Entry Capacity offered for sale being sold; or reserve price, unless otherwise stated in the prevailing Gas Transmission Transportation Charging Statement.
+The Within-Day Auction of Daily Firm Interconnection Point Capacity is the clearing auction.

-(b) has a reserve price of zero
+(b) has a reserve price of zero, unless otherwise stated in the Gas Transmission Transportation Charging Statement.